delveccj/CSC395_Fall24/Assignment2/assignment2.md

 ### Section: Create the Tickets

 1. **Discuss the Vision**:
-   - Your team needs to discuss what the vision means and how to implement it.
+   - Your team needs to discuss what the vision means and how to implement it in code.
 2. **Create the Tickets**:
    - Break down the project into manageable tasks and create GitHub issues (tickets) for each.
 3. **Organize into Sprints**: